BNU-Wang-MSN-Lab/FAVEE-HPP/Study3/README.md

 We created a representational dissimilarity matrix (RDM) for each cultural variable in which each cell represents the dissimilarity of two countries/regions on this variable (e.g. how dissimilar China and Portugal are, according to their Modernization level).
 - Models_rdm.ipynb
 We also created an RDM to represent the dissimilarity of relationship representation across countries/regions.
-- RSA_Regression.ipynb / RSA_Regression_subvariables.ipynb
+- RSA_Regression.ipynb / RSA_Regression_subvariables.ipynb / RSA_Regression_subvariables(check_size).ipynb
 We then performed a linear regression model in which cultural variable RDMs were predictors, relationship representation RDM was the response variable.
 For our purpose here, the regression RSA measures how the similarity structure of the response variable (i.e., relationship representation) may be predicted by the similarity of the predictive variables (e.g., Modernization, Languages, etc.).
+We also added non-social object knowledge as a predictor in the follow-up analysis.
+- RSA_Regression_checksize.ipynb
+It’s worthy to note that we also briefly measured cultural variation of non-social object concepts across 19 regions (e.g., the size of tools and animals) and found it failed to predict the cross-cultural variability of relationship concepts (all ps >0.384).

 # Cognition of relationships
 - Category perception.ipynb + LOOCV.ipynb